19 January 2021

 Then followed a series of successful comedies directed by Carlo Borghesio, including Come persi la guerra/How I Lost the War (Carlo Borghesio, 1947) with Vera Carmi, and Come scopersi l'America/How I Discovered America (Carlo Borghesio, 1949) with Carlo Ninchi and Delia Scala.

-Since the early fifties Macario appeared in short characterisations in anthology films and was the sidekick of Totò in such films as La cambiale/The bill (Camillo Mastrocinque, 1959), and Totòsexy/Sexy Toto (Mario Amendola, 1963).
+Since the early fifties Macario appeared in short characterisations in anthology films and was the sidekick of Totò in such comedies as La cambiale/The Bill (Camillo Mastrocinque, 1959), and Totòsexy/Sexy Toto (Mario Amendola, 1963).

 Italian postcard, reprint, by Ed.
 Lo Vecchio, Genoa.
 Caricature by Nino Za, signed and dated 1951.